marciot/mac-tip/README.md

 will recognize it if Mac OS mounts newly inserted cartridge and will give you the choice to unmount it.

-Alternatively, you can use the command line to unmount a disk **prior to** starting TIP.
+Alternatively, you can use the command line from the "Advanced" menu to unmount a disk **prior to** starting a test.

 <details>
 <summary>Click here to learn how to use the command line</summary></br>